 - When you create a new account; you’ll add a payment method and a timezone.
 Make sure you choose your timezone and currency wisely because they can’t be changed later.

 Via Facebook Business Manager, you can assign people different roles within the platform.
-There is a 2-layer permission system that makes sure each user has their personalized access to what they need.
+There is a 2-layer permission system that makes sure each user has personalized access to what they need.
 The 1st level is your employees and admins.
 By giving them task-based permissions, you’ll be able to see their activities.
 Facebook recommends that you share the least amount of information on access that allows them to do their work.

 - Can add and remove employees and partners.